-The first possible channel is sharing of information about how to enroll in the program.28 As discussed in Section 3.1, the parental leave system is universal, simple, and well-known (including details about eligibility, benefit amounts, and the application process).
+The first possible channel is sharing of information about how to enroll in the program.
+As discussed in Section 3.1, the parental leave system is universal, simple, and well-known (including details about eligibility, benefit amounts, and the application process).
 To apply for parental leave benefits, the spouses must inform their employers and submit a joint application to the government.
 Because almost all eligible women take leave and the family must specify maternity and paternity leave on the same form, the introduction of the paternal-leave taking quota had few, if any, practical implications for the application process.
-For these reasons, we do not think a key mechanism for the estimated peer effects is information about either the existence of the program or how to sign up for the program.
+For these reasons, we do not think a key mechanism for the estimated peer effects is information about either the existence of the program or how to sign up.

 The second possible channel is leisure complimentarities or direct consumption externalities.
 Since the births are temporally distant, coworkers and brothers do not take leave at the same time as the original peer father.
-As a consequence, there is limited scope for leisure complimentarities or direct consumption externalities arising from the reform-induced take-up of paternity leave.
-Another piece of evidence against this channel is that the peer effect is present even if brothers live in different municipalities, as documented in Table 7.
-This finding is consistent with a recent working paper by Bursztyn et al. (2012) showing that information transmission can play a large role among peers, even in the absence of outcome complementarities.
+As a consequence, there is limited scope for complimentarities or externalities arising from the reform-induced take-up of paternity leave.
+Another piece of evidence against this channel is that the peer effect is present even if brothers live in different municipalities.

 The third channel is information about the costs and benefits of participation, including how employers will react and whether there is a social stigma.
-In our setting of paternity leave, information about costs and benefits is scarce and perceptions are in their formative stage.
-The reason is that prior to the 1993 reform, almost no fathers were taking paternity leave, with the result that few fathers had direct knowledge about the pros and cons of taking leave.
-However, the reform generates random variation in the take up of peer fathers and therefore changed the information set of a subgroup of peer brothers and coworkers.
+In our setting of paternity leave, information about costs and benefits is initially scarce since prior to the 1993 reform, almost no fathers were taking paternity leave.
+However, the reform generates random variation in the take up of peer fathers and therefore changed the information set of a subgroup of brothers and coworkers.
 This exogenous increase in information reduces uncertainty, which should increase take-up among risk averse individuals with unbiased expectations.

 Without data on subjective expectations and individual information sets, it is difficult to assess what type of information transmission is driving the estimated peer effects.
 However, we expect differing pieces of information to be transmitted in the workplace versus family network.
 In particular, a coworker can reveal important information about the firm-specific consequences of paternity leave, while a brother is more likely to pass on information related to the family setting (or the labor market more broadly).
-Interestingly, we find several pieces of suggestive evidence which indicate that workplace and family networks indeed transmit different types of information about the costs and benefits of participation.
+Interestingly, we find several pieces of suggestive evidence which indicate that workplace and family networks do indeed transmit different types of information about the costs and benefits of participation.

-28Figlio et al. (2011) show that neighborhood social networks can be important in spreading information about eligibility rules and benefits among immigrants with limited knowledge of social programs.
+$^{24}$ Figlio et al. (2011) show that neighborhood networks can be important in spreading information about eligibility rules and benefits among immigrants.